syntaxseed/templateseed/README.md

 Usage - Caching
 --------

 The default location for cached versions is a cache/ directory within the templates directory.
-The cache directory must already exist and be writeable.
+The cache directory must be writeable.
+Will attempt to create it if it doesn't already exist.

 Caching enabled from the start (notice the true parameter to the constructor):
 ```